 How does CPD inform the public?

-Beach water quality information is posted by 1:30 pm on www.chicagoparkdistrict.com/beaches and the Beach Hotline 312-74-BEACH.
-Additionally, current and historical records can be downloaded by searching “Beach Lab Data’ on https://data.cityofchicago.org/.
+Beach water quality information is posted on www.chicagoparkdistrict.com/beaches by 1:30 pm each day throughout the swimming season.
+Current and historical records can be downloaded by searching “Beach Lab Data’ on https://data.cityofchicago.org.

-Here are the things you can do to keep our beaches clean:
+Here are the things you can do to help keep Chicago's beaches clean:

 - Place all garbage and recycling in their appropriate containers.